github/docs/content/actions/using-github-hosted-runners/about-github-hosted-runners.md

 Runners are the machines that execute jobs in a {% data variables.product.prodname_actions %} workflow.
 For example, a runner can clone your repository locally, install testing software, and then run commands that evaluate your code.

 {% data variables.product.prodname_dotcom %} provides runners that you can use to run your jobs, or you can [host your own runners](/actions/hosting-your-own-runners/about-self-hosted-runners).
-Each {% data variables.product.prodname_dotcom %}-hosted runner is a new virtual machine (VM) hosted by {% data variables.product.prodname_dotcom %} with the runner application and other tools preinstalled, and is available with Ubuntu Linux, Windows, or macOS operating systems.
+Each {% data variables.product.prodname_dotcom %}-hosted runner is a new runner image hosted by {% data variables.product.prodname_dotcom %} with the runner application and other tools preinstalled, and is available with Ubuntu Linux, Windows, or macOS operating systems.
 When you use a {% data variables.product.prodname_dotcom %}-hosted runner, machine maintenance and upgrades are taken care of for you.

 {% ifversion not ghes %}